10 Spices No Pantry Should Be Without

 - Cumin has an earthy flavor that gives a subtle punch to bean dishes.
 Try it in chili or bean soup.

-- Dill has a distinctive flavor that can be delicate or sharp.
-It can make food seem salty without the sodium.
-Try it with green beans, pasta, fish, potatoes, soups, or salads.
+- Dill has a distinctive flavor and aroma, and comes as leaves or seeds.
+Try it with peas, pickles, fish, potatoes, dips, or salads.

 - Rosemary has a fresh, strong tang.
-Try it with peas, cauliflower, and squash.
+Try it with green beans, cauliflower, and squash.